itamaravady/dimerr/README.md

 Check it on heroku!: https://dimerr-market.herokuapp.com/

-This project is a single page application and was developed using: ES6, React, Redux, SCSS, Node.js, Express.js, MongoDB It include the usage of google api for login, has a fluid web design, and follows the principles of mobile first.
+This project is a single page application and was developed using: ES6, React, Redux, SCSS, Node.js, Express.js, MongoDB.

+It include the usage of google api for login, has a fluid web design, and follows the principles of mobile first.